Art at The Silo Hotel

 Located on the ground floor of the silo building, The Silo Hotel lobby sets the scene for the contrast between old and new showcased throughout The Silo Hotel.
 Suspended from the double volume ceiling hangs Haldane Martin’s contemporary chandelier, juxtaposed against the original grain hoppers.

-Mohau Modisakeng’s Ditaola series and commissioned pieces by Jody Paulsen, Must be the Rain and So Exotic, and Frances Goodman’s Blue Velvet and Hooded Lady I, II & III adorn the walls of The Silo Hotel lobby as well as a piece by Kate Gottgens behind the lobby desk.
+Mohau Modisakeng’s Ditaola series and commissioned pieces by Jody Paulsen, Must be the Rain and So Exotic, and Frances Goodman’s Blue Velvet and Hooded Lady I, II & III adorn the walls of The Silo Hotel lobby as well as a vibrant piece by Athi Patra Ruga behind the lobby desk.
+To the right of the elevators is a magnificent piece by Zimbabwean artist, Kudzanai Chiurai.

 Colorful, contemporary African art, and an original machine head emerge from what was once the distribution floor of the grain silo working house, now the Willaston Bar.

 Liz continues, “Decorating this property has welcomed new challenges.
 It is very different from the rest of The Royal Portfolio.
-Space for one is restricted by the two core elevator shafts running through the building as well as the cubic geometry of each floor.”
+Space for one is restricted by the two core elevator shafts running through the building as well as the cubic geometry of each floor.
+Wall space is limited by the remarkable windows.”

 Below images courtesy of Thania Petersen and Georgina Gratrix.

 Each room adopts its own quirky colour-scheme, sparked by something different within each space.
-For example, the colour-scheme could stem from a piece of fabric, a carpet or even a painting.
+The colour-scheme could stem from a piece of fabric, a carpet or even a painting.
 The Willaston Bar for example took shape around an exquisite, soft, teal, Italian leather that Liz found on her travels.
 These became the bar stools.

 The Silo Hotel is proud to support the Lalela Project